Second order reduced model via incremental projection for Navier Stokes: The Numerical Results

 \subsubsection{Numerical Results}

 Once the POD modes are generated, the ROM is constructed by using the same time discretization as the FOM.
-We have evaluated the ROM in the same time interval as its constructed, for different physical parameters values and also, for extrapolation in time.
+We have evaluated the ROM in the same time interval where the snapshots are taken, for different physical parameters values, and also extrapolating in time, i.e. evaluating the ROM over a longer time window than the one used to generate the data for its construction.

-Figure \eqref{fig:l2l2errorNSE} shows the $l^2(L^2)$ relative errors for both velocity (left) and pressure (right) for two different values of our physical parameter set, adding the $l^2(L^2)$ relativer projection errors because this represent the best achievable error.
+Figure \eqref{fig:l2l2errorNSE} shows the $l^2(L^2)$ relative errors for both velocity (left) and pressure (right) for two different values of the physical parameter set, compared to the $l^2(L^2)$ relativer projection errors \eqref{projerror}, since they represent the best achievable error.

-We can see in Figure \eqref{fig:l2l2errorNSE} that the $l^2(L^2)$ error exhibits the same behavior as its projection error, achieving very small errors with only a few modes.
+We can see in Figure \eqref{fig:l2l2errorNSE} that the $l^2(L^2)$ error exhibits the same behavior as its projection error, achieving a good precision with few modes.

 We also evaluate the performance of the ROM with respect to extrapolation in time.
 Using two samples of the Reynolds parameter $( Re \in \{ 2000, 4000 \})$, we analyze the ROM over the time interval $(2,4] $, while snapshots are collected in the time interval $(2,3]$.
-To assess the ROM's performance in this scenario, Figure 8 depicts the temporal evolution of the $L^2$ error in space for velocity (left) and pressure (right).
+To assess the ROM's performance in this scenario, Figure 8 depicts the temporal evolution of the $L^2$ relative error in space for velocity (left) and pressure (right).